School Reading Plan

 - Please provide your school’s goals from last school year and the progress your school has made towards these goals.
 Utilize quantitative and qualitative data to determine progress toward the goal (s).
 As a reminder, all schools serving third grade were required to use Goal #1 (below).

-Goals | Strengths |
+| Goals | Strengths |

-Goal #1 (Third Grade Goal): Reduce the percentage of third graders scoring Does Not Meet in the spring of 2023 as determined by SC READY from 9.9% to 9.7% in the spring of 2024. | The goal of reducing the percentage of third graders scoring Does Not Meet in the spring of 2024, as determined by SC READY, from 9.9% to 9.7% was not met.
-Based on the Spring 2024 results of SC READY, the percentage of third graders scoring Does Not Meet in the spring 2024 for SHES was 13.9%. |
+| Previous Goal #1 (Third Grade Goal): Reduce the percentage of third graders scoring Does Not Meet in the spring of 2025 as determined by SC READY from 11.6% to 9.6% in the spring of 2024. | We exceeded our goal of reducing the percentage of third graders scoring Does Not Meet in the Spring of 2025 from 11.6% to 9.6%.
+Based on the 2025 SC READY data, 4.9% of our third-grade students scored Does Not Meet. |

 Section I